 “That was the worst call I’ve ever seen in my 30 years of professional baseball,” Florida Marlins manager Edwin Rodriguez said of a blown call by umpire Bob Davidson – which cost the Marlins a walk-off win against the Phillies.

 Yes, it WAS a blown call – and if you haven’t seen it, check the video below.
 However, this wasn’t the worst call in 30 years.
-I still believe the call in the Yankees-Twins playoff series last year was much worse, especially considering that was a postseason game.
+Still, the call in the Yankees-Twins playoff series last year was much worse.
+That was also a postseason game!